NVIDIA/NeMo-Framework-Launcher/README.md

    ```
 3. Configure `prompts` and `num_images_per_prompt` fields of `conf/fw_inference/stable_diffusion/text2img.yaml`.
    Set `model.restore_from_path` to the `.nemo` ckpt you want generate images with.

+**Remarks**:

+We have supported three types of inference samplers, 'DDIM', 'PLMS' and 'DPM', which can be changed by from config files.
+'DPM'
+sampler is added in recent updates and able to achieve similar image quality with half of steps needed for inference.

 #### 6.7.4.
 InstructPix2Pix Inference (in NeMo Framework)